 La Guira National Park is in the western province of Pinar de Rio in the Sierra de los Organos hills in Cuba.

-One might get confused when traveling and visiting La Guira National Park, the gates of the old Hacienda Cortina raises an immediate question: is this a medieval fortress or a national park?
+One might get confused when traveling and visiting La Guira National Park, the gates of the old Hacienda Cortina raises an immediate question: Is this a medieval fortress or a national park?
 It is the entrance to La Guira National Park.
-The entrance to the national park is about a 2-mile walk along the old property of the Wealthy Lawyer Jose Manuel Cortina, who built this giant park and made his home in its midst of it all in the 1920s.
+The entrance to the national park is a 2-mile walk along the old property of the Wealthy Lawyer Jose Manuel Cortina, who built this giant park and made his home in its midst of it all in the 1920s.